Leadership Staff

 Crisis and Shelter Intervention Counselor

-As a shelter intervention counselor, Janet supports clients in The Arizona Pet Project Resource Center and at Lost our Home Pet Rescue.
+As a shelter intervention counselor, Patrick supports clients in The Arizona Pet Project Resource Center and at Lost Our Home Pet Rescue.

 Miles Jones